Lotrščak Tower is one of the oldest standing buildings in Zagreb. The remains of old town walls and fortifications.

 TIP: LOTRŠČAK TOWER HOUSES THE GRIČ CANNON WHICH FIRES EVERY DAY EXACTLY AT NOON.
 DO NOT BE SCARED, LOCALS SET THEIR WATCHES TO IT.

-The tower got its name by the bell, lat. campana latrunculorum (thief’s bell), which rang every night before the gates closed.
+The tower was overlooking Zagreb defences for years in the past.
+As a matter of fact, it got its name by the bell, lat. campana latrunculorum (thief’s bell), which rang every night before the gates closed.

 Nearby, you can find Zagreb’s top attractions the Museum of Broken Relationships, Zagreb Funicular, Strossmayer promenade and many more attractions.